maxm33/pokedle/README.md

 <br>

 > [!NOTE]
-> This update is not available in commit history due to the presence of sensible hard-coded data.
+> This version is not available in commit history due to the presence of sensible hard-coded data.

 <br>